slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 many times endeavored to predict that a particular moment I was living would not be forgotten.
 Almost always this prediction is wrong, and I am left only with the memory of my *intention* to remember.
-And if I suspend, at least as much as anybody can, the willing direction of my thoughts, and allow memories of my wife to appear before me in a somewhat random fashion, I find many that I would not have suspected were preserved.
+And if I suspend, at least as much as anybody can, the willing direction of my thoughts, and allow memories of my girlfriend to appear before me in a somewhat random fashion, I find many that I would not have suspected were preserved.
 Most of these are precious; some are maybe sad;
 no love can exist, I think, without a mixture of these two sentiments, which are mistakenly taken to be *simple* opposites, instead of *complementary* ones.
-This is so true indeed that I cannot imagine a more beautiful image than the face of my wife when, saddened by a minor or a serious event, tears are shedding from her eyes and through the blushing cheeks.
+This is so true indeed that I cannot imagine a more beautiful image than the face of my girlfriend when, saddened by a minor or a serious event, tears are shedding from her eyes and through the blushing cheeks.
 The imagination is painful, yes, but it is also beautiful.
-My wife, particularly, cries quite a lot, and for the most minor of occasions; so much so that I anticipate her tears whenever we, say, set out to watch a movie or listen to certain music.
+My girlfriend, particularly, cries quite a lot, and for the most minor of occasions; so much so that I anticipate her tears whenever we, say, set out to watch a movie or listen to certain music.
 This does not trouble me at all; I am fond of her sensibility.
 Besides, at least compared to the mean of the masculine distribution, I cry rather often too, though in general not from sadness.
 I am particularly sensible to the merciless whip of music, and my tears are often effected by overwhelming or sublime artistic expression rather than melancholic dejection.
-I do not think, however, that my wife has seen me cry that often, nor anybody for that matter; it is almost always a secret moment.
+I do not think, however, that my girlfriend has seen me cry that often, nor anybody for that matter; it is almost always a secret moment.
 She is, this I concede, the only one who has seen me shed tears of gratitude and love, of profuse and staggering joy, and more importantly the only one who has